Salary/Degree Guides

 In some cases, lobbyists may also help draft legislation for a politician.
 They are typically sought out by companies in industries such as pharmaceuticals, insurance, oil and gas, technology, electricity, and more.

-This career requires a bachelor’s degree either in political science, communications, law, or economics.
+This career requires a bachelor’s degree in political science, communications, law, or economics.
 It is an advantage if they already worked in the government before becoming a lobbyist.
-This is a unique career that requires a strong persuasion skills.
+This is a unique career that requires strong persuasion skills.

 Film and Video Editors